Reagent Development: Print Parameters

 Troubleshooting Tip 2: If you find your line width resolution is larger than desired, a smaller gauge may allow for finer extrusion.
 However, this might affect extrusion pressure.

 Troubleshooting Tip 3: Larger line widths than expected may also be caused from incorrect path heights, which can cause the material to smudge.
 Try increasing path height.

-Results: From this test, feed rate, speed and path height are determined at the desired pressure and gauge.
+Results: From this test, speed and path height are determined at the desired pressure and gauge.
 Line resolution at these desired parameters is also ascertained.

 X/Y Resolution Test

 Once pressure, gauge, path height, print speed and feed rate are determined, the material spatial resolution in x and y directions can be determined.
 This can be completed through a resolution test with the G-Code provided from Allevi.

 Results: This calibration step determines maximum spatial resolution.
 This parameter will help when designing more complex structures.